engulf1748/gofe/README.md

 # Gofë

 Gofë is a front-end for Google Search.
+It currently supports textual search.

 The back-end is written in Go, and the front-end is written in TypeScript.